 Science Capital is at the core of Nansledan’s STEAM curriculum.
 We believe that Science teaching should spark wonderment and facilitate learning through active discovery, experiential learning and purposeful projects, at each age and stage, translating into children having high aspirations and positive attitudes towards their future.

 Science is taught as part of the STEAM curriculum, often overlapping with Technology, Engineering, Art and Maths.
-STEAM learning is project-based, with skills and knowledge acquired eventually being applied to a final piece of work.
-Eg: a functioning lighthouse, designed and wired by pupils (electricity); a three-course meal planned and prepared by each pupil (the human body, changes of state).
+STEAM learning is project-based, with skills and knowledge acquired eventually being applied to a fabulous finish.

 The national curriculum for science requires that children: